synthesis0x42/error-study-qpe/README.md

 # error propagation study
-For my SciX project.
+For my research project.
 Created by Akira Li, run on Qiskit with Google Colaboratory.

 Results regarding state fidelity:
 | no. of qubits / p in depolarisation channel | 0\.01               | 0\.05                | 0\.1                 | 0\.2                  |